Last updated: February 2nd, 2023

 Gear junkies know that tent spray is a great way to improve your tent’s performance in the rain and extend its life overall.

-In this post, we’ll look at different tent waterproofing products so you can choose the right one for your outdoor gear and next camping trip.
+In this article, we’ll look at different tent waterproofing products and waterproofing methods so you can choose the right one for your outdoor gear and feel prepared for your next camping trip.

-Read on for everything you need to know about tent waterproofing spray!
+Read on for everything you need to know to waterproof your tent with tent waterproofing spray!

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 Features: Treats a lot of surfaces, covers a large area in one can, can be double-coated, and can be used as a canvas tent waterproofing spray

 Kiwi Camp Dry Heavy-Duty Water Repellent is a classic for a reason.
 It’s simple, affordable, and gets the job done.

 This tent water-repellent spray is one of the more durable and high-performance sprays on this list.
 Water rolls right off treated products and its waterproofing lasts for a while.

 The Kiwi spray also covers a large area.
 One bottle will waterproof at least one large tent.